What is the FDCPA?

 - The name of the creditor to whom you allegedly owe the debt.

-- A letter within 5 days of first communication with the consumer containing a statement that unless the consumer, within thirty days after receipt of the notice, disputes the validity of the debt, or any portion thereof, the debt will be assumed to be valid by the debt collector.
+The verification letter must explain that, unless the consumer disputes the validity of the debt (or any portion thereof) within 30 days after receipt of the notice, the debt will be assumed to be valid by the debt collector.

-- The letter must say that, if the consumer notifies the debt collector in writing within the thirty-day period that the debt, or any portion thereof, is disputed, the debt collector will obtain verification of the debt or a copy of a judgment against the consumer and a copy of such verification or judgment will be mailed to the consumer by the debt collector.
+The letter must say that, if the consumer notifies the debt collector in writing within the 30-day period that the debt (or any portion thereof) is disputed, the debt collector will obtain verification of the debt or a copy of a judgment against the consumer.
+In turn, a copy of such verification or judgment will be mailed to the consumer by the debt collector.

-- The letter must say that, upon the consumer’s written request within the thirty-day period, the debt collector will provide the consumer with the name and address of the original creditor, if different from the current creditor.
+The letter must say that, upon the consumer's written request within the 30-day period, the debt collector will provide the consumer with the name and address of the original creditor, if different from the current creditor.

-If you have been subjected to harassing, deceptive, repetitive, or abusive collection practices by a debt collector, contact us for free legal help to end debt collector harassment for good.
+Contact us for FREE legal help if you have been subjected to harassing, deceptive, repetitive, or abusive collection practices by a debt collector to put an end to debt collector harassment for good.